Previous Page Next Page

 Other Business Call

-The intake specialist chooses a county for an I&R report only when he or she is sending it to the local office.
-He or she sends the report to a specific county depending on the I&R type.
+The intake specialist selects a county for an I&R only when he or she is sending it to the local office.
+He or she sends the report to a specific county, depending on the I&R type.

 If the I&R type is:

-Exception: If there is a CSCAL match reported by law enforcement, chooses the county where the principals are currently located.
-See 4612 The CSCAL Program (Child Safety Check Alert List).
+Exception: If there is a Child Safety Check Alert List (CSCAL) match reported by law enforcement, the intake specialist selects the county where the principals (PRNs) are currently located.
+See 4612 The Child Safety Check Alert List (CSCAL) Program.

 The intake specialist completes the Law Jurisdiction section only for an I&R Non-FPS Criminal Matter Referred to Law.
-This I&R type is the only one that can send these notifications to designated law enforcement agencies.
+This is the only I&R type that can send notifications to designated law enforcement agencies.

 3360 Call-Out and Routing

-If SWI receives critical information about an open case outside normal business hours, the intake specialist:
+If the intake specialist receives critical information about an open case outside normal business hours, he or she does one of the following:

-• Makes a call-out to the on-call worker; or
+• Makes a call-out to the on-call staff using the recorded call system.

-Uses Assignment Charts to determine how to route I&Rs.
+The intake specialist uses the Assignment Charts on the DFPS intranet to determine how to route the I&R.

 See 2680 Call-Outs and Routing.